rochaporto/collectd-ceph/README.md

 It has plenty of docs on how to use it, but for our specific plugins:
 ```
-  collectd::plugin::python { 'ceph_health':
+  collectd::plugin::python { 'ceph_pool':
     modulepath => '/usr/lib/collectd/plugins/ceph',
-    module     => 'ceph_health_plugin',
+    module     => 'ceph_pool_plugin',
     config     => {
       'Verbose'  => 'true',
+      'Cluster'  => 'ceph',
+      'Interval' => 60,
+      'TestPool' => 'test',
     },
   }
 ```

 ## Limitations

-The debian packaging files are provided, but don't expect the deb in the official repos.
+The debian packaging files are provided, but not yet available in the official repos.

 ## Development